LGN.AI: Shaping the Future of Real-World AI

 Where Does The Name LGN Come From?

-LGN stands for the lateral geniculate nucleus, a part of the brain’s visual cortex designed to focus attention and integrate new, unforeseen data swiftly.
-Imagine a child running in front of your scooter – the LGN will immediately pick up and contextualize that visual information.
+LGN stands for the lateral geniculate nucleus, a part of the brain’s visual cortex designed to focus attention and swiftly integrate new, unforeseen data.
+Imagine a child running in front of your scooter—the LGN will immediately pick up and contextualize that visual information.

-Similarly, for machine learning models, we focus attention on outlier data points that indicate that conditions have changed or new trends emerging – and allow us to adapt the model.
+Similarly, for machine learning models, we focus attention on outlier data points that indicate conditions have changed or new trends are emerging—and allow us to adapt the model.
 Doing this at scale results in drastically accelerated learning cycles and more robust systems.

 How Does Machine Learning On The Edge Work?

-Our framework Neuroform allows us to monitor models running on edge devices and analyze which new data is confusing.
-Only this data is sent to the cloud, where it is automatically labeled in most cases – humans only have to look at edge cases.
-The original model is then retrained using the newly labeled data and pushed back to the edge device – and this is a continuous learning loop.
+Our framework, Neuroform, allows us to monitor models running on edge devices and analyze which new data is confusing.
+Only this data is sent to the cloud, where it is usually automatically labeled—humans only have to look at edge cases.
+The original model is then retrained using the newly labeled data and pushed back to the edge device—this is a continuous learning loop.

 Training a model involves transfer learning, i.e., training on adjacent tasks and fine-tuning pre-trained models.
-And models can exchange data efficiently using latent space techniques – a mathematical representation to compress data and identify its key features.
+Models can exchange data efficiently using latent space techniques—a mathematical representation to compress data and identify its key features.

 Nowadays, machine learning models are deployed everywhere, from Arm CPUs to Raspberry Pis.
 Thus, the challenge is to connect many devices, work with different hardware architectures, and deal with the limited connectivity of some models to the internet.